hartfordfive/protologbeat/README.md

 The following are examples of configuration blocks for the `protologbeat` section.

-1. Sample configuration block for a syslog replacement _sample/config1.yml
+1. [Configuration](_sample/config1.yml) block for a syslog replacement

-2. Sample configuration block that enforces JSON schema only for indicated Elasticsearch types:
+2. [Configuration](_sample/config2.yml) block that enforces JSON schema only for indicated Elasticsearch types:
-_sample/config2.yml

-3. Sample configuration block that enforces JSON schema only for indicated Elasticsearch types:
+3. [Configuration](_sample/config3.yml) block that enforces JSON schema only for indicated Elasticsearch types:
-_sample/config3.yml

-4. Sample configuration block that enforces JSON schema for all events:
+4. [Configuration](_sample/config4.yml) block that enforces JSON schema for all events:
-_sample/config4.yml

 JSON schemas can be automatically generated from an object here: http://jsonschema.net/.
-You can also view the included sample schemas `_samples/app1_schema.json` and `_samples/app2_schema.json` as examples.
+You can also view the [email_contact](_samples/email_contact.json) and [stock_item](_samples/stock_item.json) schemas as examples.

 #### Considerations

-If you intend on using this as a drop-in replacement to logging with Rsyslog, this method will not persist your data to a file on disk.
+- If you intend on using this as a drop-in replacement to logging with Rsyslog, this method will not persist your data to a file on disk.
-If protologbeat is down for any given reason, messages sent to the configured UDP port will never be processed or sent to your ELK cluster.
+- If protologbeat is down for any given reason, messages sent to the configured UDP port will never be processed or sent to your ELK cluster.
-If you need 100% guarantee each message will be delivered at least once, this may not be the best solution for you.
+- If you need 100% guarantee each message will be delivered at least once, this may not be the best solution for you.
-If some potential loss of log events is acceptable for you, than this may be a reasonable solution for you.
+- If some potential loss of log events is acceptable for you, than this may be a reasonable solution for you.

 *Please note the current date/time is automatically added to each log entry.*

 ### Sample Clients

 Please see the `sample_clients/` directory for examples of clients in various languages.

 ### Requirements